“We need to help parents”

-Haitian parents are no different from parents elsewhere.
-They love their children and want them to grow up at home.
-Still, each year tens of thousands of rural Haitian parents send their children away to live with families in distant cities.
-They do so in the hope that their children will be sent to school.
-In reality, many end up in homes where they are subjected to exploitation, abuse, and neglect and are never sent to school.
-Today in Haiti, one in eight children are trapped in slavery.
+Haitian parents are no different from parents elsewhere – they love their children and want them to grow up at home.
+Still, each year tens of thousands of impoverished parents send their children away to live with families in distant cities.
+They do so hoping that their children will be well cared for and sent to school.
+In reality, many end up in homes where they are exploited, subjected to physical, emotional, and sexual abuse, and never sent to school.
+One in eight children in Haiti is trapped in this kind of servitude.

-- Child Rights Training – Each year, more than 1,000 women and men in Haiti graduate from our Child Rights Training.
-Using an interactive, dialogue-based curriculum developed in Haiti called Education is a Conversation (ESK), a group of 12-15 neighbors spend six-months meeting weekly to discuss topics like corporal punishment, sexual abuse, and child slavery.
-In this transformative exploration, participants learn about the rights of children, the dangers of sending their children away, how to raise awareness among family, friends, and neighbors, and how to create public accountability to protect and defend the rights of children.
-Upon completion, participants become Child Rights Activists in their neighborhoods.
+Each year, more than 1,000 women and men graduate from our Child Rights Training.
+Using a six-month curriculum developed in Haiti called Education is a Conversation, a group of 12-15 neighbors meets weekly.
+They learn about the rights of children, the dangers of sending children away, and how to raise awareness among family, friends, and neighbors about child servitude.
+They also learn how to create public accountability to protect children.

 After graduating, newly-minted Child Rights Activists launch volunteer Child Protection Brigades.
 Together with members of our Adult Survivor Network, brigades work to identify children trapped in servitude, free them, reunite them with their families or place them with Welcoming Families, and enroll them in school.
 Activists press charges against captors, organize communities to stop child servitude, and pressure the government to enforce anti-servitude laws.

 Adult Survivor Network